SAMeh-ZAGhloul/SOC2/README.md

 ### Architecture Diagram

-Below is a detailed architecture diagram showing how Wazuh integrates with OpenObserve:
+Below is a detailed architecture diagram showing how Wazuh integrates with OpenObserve

 ```mermaid
 flowchart LR